fkooman/janus-tools/README.md

 You can configure the addresses in `config/config.ini`.

+# Cron
+In order to automatically run the scripts, the following cron is suggested:

+    33 3 * * * php /home/fkooman/janus-tools/metadata.php
+    0 * * * * php /home/fkooman/janus-tools/export.php && php /home/fkooman/janus-tools/validate.php >/dev/null && php /home/fkooman/janus-tools/aclDump.php

+This will run the most scripts every hour, and the metadata fetching at 3:33 AM which gives it half an hour to complete before the other scripts run again.

 # Validation Filters
 You can add your own validation filters to `src/SURFnet/janus/validate/validators`.
 Copy one of the other validators to